UAR-2020/LSA_for_Megaraid-Lsi-Avago-Broadcom_on_AstraLinux/README.en.md

 In any case, before using it, it is necessary to finalize all of the above according to the safety requirements of the environment where it will function.

 Create a shortcut to easily launch our project.
+(Note the paths of the /home/YOUR shortcut itself_USER/Desktop/LSA.desktop, where you need to specify the desktop user, and /home/admin/LSA/lsacontrol.sh - the path to the script.
+These paths are individual and require customization)

     nano /home/admin/Desktop/LSA.desktop